HaoDu3/estate-sphere/README.md

 ## Usage

-Once the servers are running, you can access the platform via `http://localhost:3000`.
+Once the server is running, you can access the platform via `http://localhost:3000`.
 Register or log in to start using the features of the application.

 ## Features